daniel149afonso/ChatBuddy/README.md

 # ChatBuddy – AI Voice Assistant

-ChatBuddy is a Python-based AI voice assistant designed to help young people (12–16 years old) practice asking clear, specific questions and receive friendly, age-appropriate coaching.
+ChatBuddy is a Python-based AI voice assistant designed to help young people (12–16 years old) practice asking clear, specific questions and receive friendly, age-appropriate coaching on a subject choosed by the user.
 The assistant uses **speech recognition**, **text-to-speech**, and an **OpenAI-compatible API** (via Infomaniak) to interact with the user.

 ---